 - Carefully planned MDR submissions

-With 26 years of experience in product development and registration within the medical device industry, with manufacturer, regulatory agency, and consultancy perspectives.
-Adrian’s knowledge of new product development combined with EU regulatory requirements enables him to provide a balanced interpretation of the needs and expectations of both competent authorities and manufacturers.
-His current responsibilities at NAMSA involve regulatory, quality, biological evaluation and medical writing—working with a broad range of devices including drug-device combination products.
+Adrian has more than 30 years of experience in product development and registration within the medical device industry, with manufacturer, regulatory agency, and consultancy perspectives.
+Adrian’s knowledge of new product development combined with EU regulatory requirements enables him to provide a balanced and pragmatic interpretation of the needs and expectations of both regulators and manufacturers.
+His current responsibilities at NAMSA are leading both the global biological safety and validation teams and the EMEA regulatory teams.

-Prior to working at NAMSA, Adrian was Head of Notified Body for the UK Notified Body SGS.
-Before working with the notified body, he was Global Clinical Affairs and Regulatory Manager for Medical Devices, with responsibility for conformity assessment activities of high risk (class III) devices under the Medical Device Directive (MDD).
+Prior to working at NAMSA, Adrian was Head of Notified Body for the UK Notified Body SGS and spent 10 years in the notified body sector, where he was responsible for conformity assessment activities of high-risk (class III) devices under the Medical Device Directive (MDD).
 He is a toxicologist by training and worked for several years in the medical device industry in Research and Development, providing toxicological and risk management strategies to expedite product launches for multiple global registrations.

 Jane Arnold-RoundPrincipal Regulatory Consultant